 Here are a few details for men and women specifically:

-Despite numerous trials showing "significant hair growth", the original regular strength product (2% minoxidil) was still ineffective for many men.
+Despite numerous trials showing "significant hair growth" (no doubt with many "before and after" photos to back them up), the original regular strength product (2% minoxidil) was still ineffective for many men.
 So a stronger (5%) product and later on, a more user-friendly foam version of it, were introduced to improve effectiveness (obviously the stronger the drug, the more chance it has of producing some hair regrowth).

 Although the official Rogaine website has now been changed since I first researched this, it used to have a "Product Details" tab which stated that, in placebo-controlled trials on relatively young women (18 to 45) with mild to moderate hair loss, 19% experienced moderate hair regrowth after 8 months.